HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 This MDI specification is designed to be flexible to accommodate a variety of systems, recognizing that information management systems used for assembling MDI data vary widely by state, jurisdiction, and agency.
 This means that many data concepts have few requirements but many “must support” designations.
 This section provides best practice recommendations on how to address select concepts.

+### Bi-Directional Exchange: MDI CMS & EDRS
+The **Bundle - Document MDI to EDRS** profile represents a document exchanged between an MDI CMS and EDRS.
+It can be used for bi-directional exchange during the process of case record creation and updating.
+The Bundle contains a **Composition - MDI to EDRS**.
+The **Composition - MDI to EDRS** profile represents data exchanged between an MDI CMS and an EDRS, which can be in “draft” (non-finalized) by:
+* Setting status=preliminary
+* Using [Extension: Data Absent Reason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) for author and attester, when the death certifier is not yet established

 ### Decedent
 This MDI IG uses the US Core Patient for the decedent subject of:
-* Composition - MDI to EDRS and the profiles referenced in its section entries
+* **Composition - MDI to EDRS** and the profiles referenced in its section entries
-* DiagnosticReport - Toxicology Lab Result to MDI and the profiles referenced for its specimens and results
+* **DiagnosticReport - Toxicology Lab Result to MDI** and the profiles referenced for its specimens and results

+The US Core Patient provides structure for capturing basic demographic information (race, ethnicity, birth sex, gender identity, birth date, telecom, address, and marital status).
+The Composition - MDI to EDRS also provides a section, additional-demographics for text on demographic information about the decedent that is not represented in the decedent Patient profile.

 The [US Core Patient](http://hl7.org/fhir/us/core/StructureDefinition-us-core-patient.html) profile requires
 * 1..* patient identifier, each identifier specifying a system and value
 * 1..* patient name
 * 1..1 gender code (AdministrativeGender).
 Note modeling gender and sex information is ongoing in HL7.
 Refer to [US Core Patient profile, “Mandatory and Must Support Data Elements.”](http://hl7.org/fhir/us/core/StructureDefinition-us-core-patient.html#mandatory-and-must-support-data-elements)

-The three data elements may not be known during early stages of medicolegal data collection.
+These three data elements may not be known during early stages of medicolegal data collection.
 US Core provide guidance on such cases of [missing data](http://hl7.org/fhir/us/core/general-requirements.html#missing-data).

-The US Core Patient provides structure for capturing basic demographic information (race, ethnicity, birth sex, gender identity, birth date, telecom, address, and martial status).
-The Composition - MDI to EDRS also provides a section, additional-demographics for text on demographic information about the decedent that is not represented in the decedent Patient profile.
+In addition to the Patient.gender required data element described above, implementers have the option to describe the decedent’s sex at birth via the [US Core Birth Sex Extension](http://hl7.org/fhir/us/core/StructureDefinition/us-core-birthsex), which provides codes for classifying the person’s sex assigned at birth.

+The US Core Patient Profile contains the optional data element Patient.deceased.
+It  may be used to indicate if the individual is deceased or not.
+An implementer has a choice of using Boolean (true/false) values or dateTime.
+If dateTime is used, it should match the Observation - Death Date value[x].

 The [Participant & Supporting Examples](artifacts.html#participant-administrative-examples) section of the Artifacts Index page provides an example of a US Core Patient for which no information known about the decedent's name.